Ben-Brady/discopic/README.md

 Coming Soon...
 (Probably Never)

-> Note: Commands are loaded client side, if a command hasn't updated try refreshing your discord (Ctrl + R)
+> Note: / commands are cached on the client.
+If a created command doesn't show up, try refreshing your discord client (Ctrl + R)

 ## Enviroment Variables